Edwinngera/sparsex/README.md

 * Training, test basic linSVC functionality.
 * Training, either use subprocess to call linSVC or itegrate it into the python environment.
 * Training, train classifier after extracting features for one image.
-* Feature extraction, use Spams.
-* Feature extraction, standardize features option after encoding and pooling.
+* Feature extraction, standardize/normalize features option after encoding and pooling.
 * Feature extraction, think about using inheritance or composition.
 * Feature extraction, change learn_dictionary method argument name from whitened_patches to something more generic.
 * Classification, use Joachim's SVM-Light.